 Worried about getting a cold or the flu?
 For many of us, the knee-jerk action is to take a big dose of daily vitamin C. For many years, C has been the vitamin with the biggest marketing budget (thanks in part to the citrus industry).
-Now, in the era of COVID-19, with many of us trying to figure out how to eat to best support our immune systems, let’s separate fact from speculation.
+Now with many of us trying to figure out how to eat to best support our immune systems, let’s separate fact from speculation.
 Can vitamin C really help to prevent colds, flus, and other viral infections?
 How does vitamin C work in the immune system, and is it worth considering taking a daily vitamin C supplement?
 And if so, which ones are best?

 What is Vitamin C?

 Vitamin C, also known as L-ascorbic acid, is a water-soluble vitamin and a powerful antioxidant.
 Unlike fat-soluble vitamins like A and E, water-soluble vitamins aren’t stored in the body.
 Whatever you don’t use today is excreted through urine, so no matter how much you take today, you need to get more tomorrow and every day after that.

 While most animals can synthesize their own vitamin C, humans cannot.
 Other exceptions include apes and other primates, guinea pigs, fruit-eating bats, insects, fish, certain reptiles, and some bird species.
 Since we can’t make it, and it’s critical for our health, we must eat food that contains vitamin C. This, plus the fact that vitamin C is the least stable vitamin, is why it’s an essential nutrient to eat (or supplement).

 Vitamin C has a number of benefits and uses in human health.